keras-team/keras-hub/examples/glue_benchmark/README.md

 ### Load Pretrained Model

-As long as it is a TF model, you can use it with this script.
+As long as it is a Keras model, you can use it with this script.

 ### Make the Finetuning Model